No project description provided

 which will require that the git version control system is installed on your system.

-From time to time, the master branch of pyMOR undergoes major changes and things might break (this is usually announced on our mailing list), so you might prefer to install pyMOR from the current release branch:
+From time to time, the main branch of pyMOR undergoes major changes and things might break (this is usually announced in our discussion forum), so you might prefer to install pyMOR from the current release branch:

 pip install git+https://email@example.com#egg=pymor[full]